History of The Wildwoods

-The completion of the Garden State Parkway in 1955, connecting Wildwood and other South Jersey beach towns with the mainland and the state to the north, allowed more travelers to visit the island.
-A building boom began in the 1950s during which over 200 motels were constructed in the Wildwood communities, built with unique architecture and flashing neon signs.
-Designed to attract motorists to stay, many hotels displayed themes such as space age, tropical, and other eye-catching gimmicks.
+The Garden State Parkway was completed in 1955.
+It connected Wildwood and other South Jersey beach towns with the mainland and the state to the north.
+The Parkway allowed more travelers to visit the island.
+A building boom began in the 1950s.
+Over 200 motels were constructed in the Wildwood communities during this decade.
+They were built with unique architecture and flashing neon signs.
+The buildings were designed to attract motorists to stay.
+Many hotels displayed themes such as space age, tropical, and other eye-catching gimmicks.

 But perhaps the other reason for growth in popularity as a vacation destination was the legacy that Wildwood was developing as the “Las Vegas of the East”.
 In the 50s and 60s, many famous artists came to Wildwood to perform their hits, spurred on by promotion managers that promised them huge crowds.
 It is said that the1954 hit “Rock Around the Clock” was first performed by Bill Haley & His Comets at the HofBrau Hotel in Wildwood.
 Known as one of the first rock and roll hits, the fact that it was first performed in Wildwood inspired the city to claim itself as being the birthplace of rock and roll.
 Other famous artists that performed in various venues throughout the Wildwoods are Chubby Checker, Fats Domino, Bobby Rydell and Diana Ross.
 The first national broadcast of Dick Clark’s American Bandstand occurred in the Starlight Room on the Wildwood Boardwalk.
 “Doo Wop”, the name coined for the genre of mid-century music featuring non-sensical or “doo wop” type sounds, was a popular sound often heard wafting from clubs on this island by the sea.

-In 1969, the Morey family purchased two lots on the boardwalk in North Wildwood at 25th and 26th streets and renovated the Surfside Pier to feature new and improved amusement rides.
+The Morey family purchased two lots on the boardwalk in North Wildwood at 25th and 26th streets in 1969.
+They renovated the Surfside Pier to feature new and improved amusement rides.
 Their business expanded over the next several decades.
-By the end of the 20th century they owned the boardwalk’s three ride piers and two water parks.
+The Morey family owned the boardwalk’s three ride piers and two water parks by the end of the 20th century.
 Today, Morey’s Piers are the primary attraction of the Wildwood Boardwalk.

-The most iconic symbol of the Wildwood boardwalk throughout the years has been the blue and yellow tram car whose pre-recorded warning message, “Watch the tram car, please!” is a favorite boardwalk catchphrase.
-Tram cars are trackless “trains” that have been running the length of the Wildwood boardwalk since 1949, from 16th Street in North Wildwood to Cresse Avenue in Wildwood Crest.
-Each year they shuttle millions of visitors to various places along the boardwalk.
-The trains run on batteries that are charged each night, and some of the cars still used today were originally built for the 1939 World’s Fair in New York.
+The tram car has been the most iconic symbol of the Wildwood boardwalk.
+Its pre-recorded warning message, “Watch the tram car, please!” is a favorite boardwalk catchphrase.
+Tram cars are trackless “trains” that have been running the length of the Wildwood boardwalk since 1949.
+They run from 16th Street in North Wildwood to Cresse Avenue in Wildwood Crest.
+Each year, tram cars shuttle millions of visitors to various places along the boardwalk.
+They run on batteries that are charged each night.
+Some of the cars still used today were originally built for the 1939 World’s Fair in New York.

-In 1997, after a university study concluded that Wildwood had the largest collection of mid-century commercial architecture in the nation, the Doo Wop Preservation League was formed.
-Comprised of Wildwood business owners and community members, the League is committed to preserving the 1950s era diners and motels that made Wildwood the “Doo Wop Capital of the World”.
+A university study concluded in 1997 that Wildwood had the largest collection of mid-century commercial architecture in the nation.
+Therefore, the Doo Wop Preservation League was formed.
+The League is comprised of Wildwood business owners and community members.
+Its mission is to preserve the 1950s era diners and motels that made Wildwood the “Doo Wop Capital of the World”.

 Note: The information contained within this historical account has been gleaned from various resources.
 If you notice any inaccuracies, please do not hesitate to reach out to us so that we may correct the information.